arturo32/HowPointersWork-server/README.md

 # How Pointers Work - Server

-Inspired by this [article on Tork engine](https://dev.to/acoh3n/lets-build-a-code-execution-engine-4kgi) and this [clone of Philip Guo's Python Tutor](https://github.com/meghaagr13/CTutor).
+Inspired by this [article on Tork engine](https://dev.to/acoh3n/lets-build-a-code-execution-engine-4kgi) and this [fork of Philip Guo's Python Tutor](https://github.com/meghaagr13/CTutor).

+<a href="https://github.com/arturo32/HowPointersWork">Click here to go to the frontend repository</a>.

+And <a href="https://github.com/runabol/tork"> click here to go to the Tork repository</a>.

 ## Running